This page is sponsored by:

 plot synopsis

-Village of the Giants is a later Bert I. Gordon film which relied on Mr. BIG's trick of enlarging actors to look gigantic, or reducing them in size to appear small (as he did in 1958's Attack of the Puppet People).
+Village of the Giants is another film from director Bert I. Gordon which relied on Mr. BIG's trick of enlarging actors to look gigantic, or reducing them in size to appear small (as he did in 1958's Attack of the Puppet People).
 While Gordon was very successful in his 1950s sci-fi productions, his career had begun to wane.
-Here, in Village of the Giants, Gordon tries to graft his own style on that of the beach party genre (but without the beach).
+Here, in Village of the Giants, Gordon tries to graft his own style on that of the beach party genre but without the beach.

 Tommy Kirk, Vicki London, Toni Basil, and Johnny CrawfordBeau Bridges, Joy Harmon, Gail Gilmore, Tisha Sterling, and Charla DohertyJohnny Crawford